scrapy/scrapy/scrapy/trunk/docs/topics/item-pipeline.rst

 Item pipeline example
 =====================

-Let's take a look at following hypotetic pipeline that adjusts the ``price`` attribute for those items that do not include VAT (``price_excludes_vat`` attribute), and drops those items which don't contain a price::
+Let's take a look at following hypothetic pipeline that adjusts the ``price`` attribute for those items that do not include VAT (``price_excludes_vat`` attribute), and drops those items which don't contain a price::